FrontierPsychiatrist/jsdbc/README.md

 Future features
 ---------------
-* Other databases may be included, as libzdb supports them it should be an easy integration.
 * currently all fields in a prepared statement are treated as strings, this will be improved.
 * a method to obtain the lastInserId from inserts